Osler Society Banquets

 In 1959, the Osler Corner received an anonymous donation of $1000 to support the growth of its collection.
 It was later revealed that the donation came from Dr. Crane, still showing his support and dedication to the group long after his retirement.

-When the Medical School was moved to Western's main campus, the Medical School Library was incorporated into the collection housed in the Allyn and Betty Taylor Lirary.
-Almost all of books from the original Osler Corner are suspected to be found in active circulation in general collections, with a few exceptions possible being held by Special Collections.
+When the Medical School was moved to Western's main campus, the Medical School Library was incorporated into the collection housed in the Allyn and Betty Taylor Library.
+Almost all of the books from the original Osler Corner are suspected to be found in active circulation in general collections, with a few exceptions possibly being held by Special Collections.